Entanglement Entropy and Complexity of Multicomponent Universe from Holography: Holographic subregion complexity

 From the above expression of $C^{(AdS)}_{V}$, it is clear that the holographic volume complexity of an eternally inflating universe changes as $\tau$ in the early time limit.
 Thus, both the brane position and complexity change at the same rate in the early time of an eternally inflating universe.\\ Again, in the late time (that is, $\tau\to\infty$), the brane position obeys the mathematical expression given in eq.\eqref{late brane pos AdS}.
 Upon substituting this equation (eq.\eqref{late brane pos AdS}) in eq.\eqref{C AdS gen}, we finally arrive at the following late-time expression for the holographic volume complexity

-The above equation clearly states that in the late-time, the leading order time dependence of volume complexity is $e^{3H\tau}$.
-As we already know that the actual length scale $L\propto e^{H\tau}$, the complexity follows a volume law, which is expected in the late time regime.
+The above equation clearly states that in the late-time regime, the leading-order time dependence of volume complexity is $e^{3H\tau}$.
+As we already know that the actual length scale $L\propto e^{H\tau}$, the complexity follows a volume law, which is expected in the late-time regime.